Vic Braden

-Victor Kenneth Braden Jr. (August 2, 1929 – October 6, 2014) was an American tennis player, instructor and television broadcaster for the sport.
+Victor Kenneth Braden Jr. (August 2, 1929 – October 6, 2014) was an American tennis player, instructor, sport researcher and television broadcaster for the sport.
 He earned a PhD in psychology and was married twice.
 He had 2 children, 1 grandchild and 3 step-children.

 Biography

-Introduced to tennis at age 12, he became good enough to earn three Michigan state high school championships, a scholarship to Kalamazoo College, invites to play in River Forest, Illinois and in Milwaukee.
+Introduced to tennis at age 12, he became good enough to earn three Michigan state high school championships, a scholarship to Kalamazoo College, invites to play in River Forest, Illinois, and in Milwaukee.
 He told Sports Illustrated in a 1976 interview that he once hitchhiked to Detroit to watch Don Budge play Bobby Riggs, because he wanted to learn how Budge hit his backhand.

 Braden graduated from Kalamazoo College, where he was Captain of the Tennis Team, and won the MIAA Conference Singles Title.
 He married a model, Joan, upon graduation.
 He was awarded an honorary doctorate degree by his alma mater in 2008.

-Vic Braden died of a heart attack on October 6, 2014 at the age of 85.
-He was married for many years to his 2nd wife, Melody.
+Vic Braden died of a heart attack on October 6, 2014, at the age of 85.
+He was married for many years to his second wife, Melody.